patternfly/patternfly-elements/docs/content/getting-started/_index.md

 ### Should I use on=dark or color=darkest on my container?
 What's the difference?

 *   `on=dark` is being deprecated.
 Instead, custom classes already on the page should set broadcast values.
 *   The original goal for `on=dark` was all about context, but instead of having to provide another attribute somewhere, the card or a band or another container will inform any nested components that the text color needs to change through the set of broadcast variables.
-Existing broadcast vars (defined in `$BROADCAST-VARS`)  include: `text`, `ui-link`, `ui-link--hover`, `ui-link--visited`, `ui-link--focus`.
+Existing broadcast vars (defined in `$BROADCAST-VARS`)  include: `text`, `link`, `link--hover`, `link--visited`, `link--focus`.
 *   If your page has a custom background color for a band or card, you should set the background and also set the broadcast colors.